DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

 <p style="text-align: left;"><font size="+3"><b>Specification of Variables</b></font></p>

 <p align="justify">
-The dependent variable in this article is liquidity which was measured through two liquidity ratios provided by Vodov’a (2011).
-Fixed and random effect regression were performed for both measures of liquidity.
+The dependent variable in this article is liquidity which was measured through two liquidity ratios provided by Vodová (2011).
+Fixed and random effect regression was performed for both measures of liquidity.
 The first measure of liquidity is net loans as a fraction of total assets (Liq1).
 The ratio Liq1 indicates the percentage of bank assets which are invested in illiquid loans.
 The higher this ratio is, the fewer liquid assets a bank possesses.
 The second measure of liquidity is liquid assets as a fraction of total assets (Liq2).
 The ratio Liq2 indicates the percentage of bank assets which are liquid.
 A high ratio may indicate an inefficiency since liquid assets yield less income than illiquid assets.
 Liquid assets consist of interest as well as non-interest bearing bank balances,  securities sold under agreement to repurchase, federal funds sold, and total securities less pledged securities.

 </p>